13 Nov Movement As Medicine

 There are many forms of movements and they are not one size fits all.
 However, any movement will give you some degree of benefits.
 Finding what works for your body and schedule can be imperative to keeping exercise as part of your healthy lifestyle habits.

-If you would like to get more information about cardiovascular health and treatments from functional medicine perspectives, and how to add more movementi into your daily life schedule an integrative medicine consultation at our office, call 212-696-4325.
+If you would like to get more information about cardiovascular health and treatments from functional medicine perspectives, and how to add more movements into your daily life, schedule a consultation with the Functional Doctor at our office, call 212-696-4325.

 I’d love to talk to you and answer your questions.